SteGG200/test_generator/README.md

 ## Customizing the prompt

-Additionally, you can modify default prompt in `prompt.txt` file to change the output format to whatever you want.
+Additionally, you can modify default prompt in `prompt.txt` file to change the output content to whatever you want.

-However, you mst ensure that the `content.txt` file follows the format below (assuming that option b is the correct answer):
+However, you must ensure that the `content.txt` file follows the format below (assuming that option b is the correct answer):

 ```txt
 [Question number].
 [Question content]